Hands On Manual Therapy

 Education: B.S. in Physical Therapy, University of Toledo in consortium with the Medical College of Ohio

-Courtney Graham, PT, DPT – Extensive training in MFR.
+Courtney Graham, PT, DPT – Extensive training in MFR; Trained in CST

-Other training: torticollis; cranial band theory and use; Neurodevelopmental Treatment (NDT), infant massage and state regulation, Anat-Baniel; Postural mechanics and associated motor patterns in pediatric populations (Massery Approach).
+Other training: torticollis; cranial band theory and use; Neurodevelopmental Treatment (NDT), infant massage and state regulation, Anat-Baniel; Postural mechanics and associated motor patterns in pediatric populations (Massery Approach) and Wolf and Glass Feeding and Swallowing Disorders in Infancy.

 Education: B.S. in Exercise and Sports Science, University of Mississippi